 Stock up on local and naturally made skincare, observe a blacksmith at work or pick out a leather creation by Gary McCoy.
 All this artistry got you feeling famished?
 Refuel with a latte and pastry from Gatlinburg’s Grind Coffee & Bakery.

-Whether you are hitting the Smoky Mountain trails or just strolling around downtown, a day full of unique things to do in Gatlinburg is not complete without an incredible meal.
+Whether you are hitting the Smoky Mountain trails or just strolling around downtown, a day full of unusual things to do in Gatlinburg is not complete without an incredible meal.
 Skip out on the tourist traps, and instead feast like an insider when you dine at any of the most lauded local hangouts:

 Blue Moose Burgers & Wings

-Catch up on the game, chow down on award-winning jumbo wings, and keep the kids entertained at Pigeon Forge’s only family sports grill and bar.
+Catch up on the game, chow down on award-winning jumbo wings, and keep the kids entertained at Pigeon Forge’s only family friendly sports grill and bar.

 Related Post: 11 Most Romantic Restaurants in Gatlinburg

-A well-kept local secret, Blue Moose, is like your favorite pub but better.
 Take in all the sports you can handle from over 25 HDTVs or sample 16 flavors of wings.
-We love their hearty half-pound burgers and their rotating selection of seasonal and craft beers.
+Try their hearty half-pound burgers and their rotating selection of seasonal and craft beers.
+Complete your meal with an ice cream or a fudge.

 photo credit: Blue Moose Burgers and Wings via Facebook